The clinical features of familial chylomicronemia syndrome (FCS) may go unrecognized

 - Hospitalization including ICU stays

-- Increased risk of mortality (5-8% in acute pancreatitis unaccompanied by complications)
+- Increased risk of mortality (5-6% in uncomplicated acute pancreatitis)

 - Persistent organ failure